nitanshu/nitanshu.github.io/projects/index.md

 ## [Fedmitigate(2015)](https://fedmitigate.com/)

-It will help you to deploy effective framework for risk management for federally funded initiatives.This will also assist you to make informed decisions about the risks that affect your strategic, program, project and operational objectives.
+It will help you to deploy effective framework for risk management for federally funded initiatives.
+This will also assist you to make informed decisions about the risks that affect your strategic, program, project and operational objectives.

 ## [UrbanDashboard(Mobile app)(2015)](http://urbandashboard.com/)